Generic Name: onabotulinumtoxinA (Botox) (ON a BOT ue LYE num TOX in A)

 What is the most important information I should know about Botox?

-You should not receive this medicine if you have an infection in the area where the medicine will be injected.
-Botox should not be used to treat overactive bladder and incontinence if you have a current bladder infection or if you are unable to urinate and you do not routinely use a catheter.
+You should not use Botox if you have an infection in the area where the medicine will be injected.
+Botox should not be used for overactive bladder or incontinence if you have a bladder infection or you are unable to urinate (unless you routinely use a catheter).

 Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.
 Some of these effects can occur up to several hours or several weeks after an injection.

 What should I discuss with my healthcare provider before I receive Botox?

 You should not receive this medication if you are allergic to botulinum toxin, or if you have: